Mahendran180923/BookScape_Explorer/README.md

 ---

-## 🔍 Features
+## 🚀 **Features**

-- 📖 Search and retrieve books using custom topics and Google Books API.
+- **Book Search**: Search for books based on a topic and retrieve information from the Google Books API.
-- 🗄️ Store structured book metadata in a PostgreSQL data warehouse.
+- **Database Storage**: Store searched books into a PostgreSQL database for easy retrieval and analysis.
-- 📊 Visualize key data insights such as publication trends, rating distribution, and discounts.
-- 🧮 Interactive UI built with Streamlit for a user-friendly experience.
+- **Data Visualization**: Perform complex SQL-based analysis and view results in tables, bar charts, and line charts.
+- **Interactive UI**: Smooth navigation with tabs for "Search Books" and "Available Books Data Analysis".
+- **Login Option**: Choose to log in with credentials or continue without login.

 ---